TYPES OF HAZARD

 Causes damage to central nervous system and blood

-Causes damage to nervous system and blood through prolonged or repeated exposure
+Causes damage to the nervous system and the blood through prolonged or repeated exposure

 Toxic to aquatic life

 |EMERGENCY RESPONSE||SAFE STORAGE|